Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Psalm 36:7-9

 The entire Gospel story is told in the events celebrated by a feast that also uses imagery from a cycle in the earth.
 The truth and the light surround us.
 Everything around us is declaring the message of salvation.
-He wants us to get it because He wants to live with us forever and ever and ever happily ever after!!
+He wants us to get it because He wants to live with us forever.

-We will conclude this series with the Hebrew word pictograph for light.
+We will conclude this study with the Hebrew word pictograph for light.
 The Hebrew word for light is "or," and it is spelled with an "aleph," "vav," and a "resh."

-Aleph is a picture of an ox representing something strong and leading, as we have seen in this lesson.
+"Aleph" is a picture of an ox representing something strong and leading, as seen in this lesson.
 Light is very strong and powerful.
 It leads in the sense that it draws us, water, and living things to itself and calls all upward.